kuannie1/ExercisesInC/reading_questions/thinkos.md

 1) What happens if a program writes a new value into the program counter?

+The flow of execution would jump to another location in the program.

 2) What is the fundamental problem caches are meant to solve?

+Caches help speed up the time it takes to load content from memory.

 3) If cache access time is 1 ns and memory access time is 10 ns, what is the average access time of a program with hit rate 50%?
 How about 90%?